MycroftAI/documentation/docs/using-mycroft-ai/get-started/picroft.md

 ## About Picroft

-Picroft is a ready-made way to run Mycroft on a Raspberry Pi 3 or Raspberry Pi 3B+ and is provided as a disk image that you can burn to a Micro SD card. _Picroft will not work properly on other Raspberry Pi models_.

 Picroft is based on [Raspbian Stretch Lite](http://downloads.raspberrypi.org/raspbian_lite/images/).

 Picroft is entirely open source, and PRs and Issues are warmly welcomed on the [Picroft GitHub repo](https://github.com/MycroftAI/enclosure-picroft).

-As of December 2018, Picroft includes built-in support for the Google AIY voice HAT.

 ## What do I need to run Picroft?